 While you may not have the budget to invest in the same level of photography as GE, there are certainly lots of ideas you can pull from what they’re doing in terms of unique angles for getting photos from your products, to ways in which you can tell your company’s stories in multiple ways.

 Mack’s YouTube Channel is full of videos showing how its trucks are used in a range of applications as well as how its engines and transmissions are assembled and function.
 They even have a video to draw in sports fans that features Khalil Mack, 2016 NFL Defensive Player of the Year.
 There are also some solid personal success stories of how the trucks are well designed, how they save their customers time and money, and how they even went to truckstops to interview truckers to make sure they were designing features that would help them on the road: https://youtu.be/EQgUtPQ0a-U

 Like GE, 3M’s visual content shows off its products in a variety of ways as well as how they’re used.
 The content also ties to its “Science Applied to Life” theme, which provides an additional way to talk about what the company is at its core and how it supports science in some broader contexts.
 The 3M Instagram, Twitter and Facebook accounts feature simple and engaging images, while its YouTube channel offers a good range of product-specific videos that cover application processes as well as broader company stories.

 4. Global Finishing Solutions

-This is another example of visual content done well and shows you don’t have to a company the size of 3M to execute well.
+This is another example of visual content done well and shows you don’t have to be a company the size of 3M to execute well.
 The GFS Facebook, Twitter and YouTube accounts provide a well-rounded set of visual content that shows off its paint booth equipment well —whether its specific application shots, problem/solution success stories or product-in-use videos.
-The key is to understand your products well and what can make a good visual story.
+The key is to understand your products well and what will make a good visual story.